Fylipp/brainfuck-rs/README.md

 # brainfuck-rs
 [![Build Status](https://travis-ci.org/Fylipp/brainfuck-rs.svg?branch=master)](https://travis-ci.org/Fylipp/brainfuck-rs)

 This is a simple Brainfuck interpreter written in Rust.
 This is my first attempt at using Rust.
+The CI tests will fail for as long as `std::ops::RangeInclusive` is only in the nightly build.

 ## Aim
 To aim is to implement a Brainfuck interpreter that has 2^16 cells with 2^8 possible states each.
 Characters that do